sdras/intro-to-vue/README.md

 # [Introduction to Vue.js](https://frontendmasters.com/courses/vue/) Course Materials

-Starter Materials for Introduction to Vue.js Workshop
+Starter Materials for the Introduction to Vue.js Course

 Author: Sarah Drasner

 This repo houses the materials and resources for the [Introduction to Vue.js course](https://frontendmasters.com/courses/vue/) on Frontend Masters.